vini-karumuru/QAA/README.md

 6. Use ```Trimmomatic``` to quality trim your reads.
 Specify the following, in this order:
     - LEADING: quality of 3
-    - TRALING: quality of 3
+    - TRAILING: quality of 3
     - SLIDING WINDOW: window size of 5 and required quality of 15
     - MINLENGTH: 35 bases